 Make an appointment with your doctor if you have any signs or symptoms that worry you.
 If you're thought to have cervical cancer, you may be referred to a doctor who specializes in treating gynecologic cancers (gynecologic oncologist).

 Here's some information to help you get ready for your appointment and what to expect from your doctor.

 What you can do

-- Write down your medical history, including other conditions with which you've been diagnosed.
+- Write down your key medical information, including other conditions.

-Questions to ask your doctor can include:
+Questions to ask your doctor

 - How often will I need follow-up visits after I finish treatment?

 In addition to the questions that you've prepared to ask your doctor, don't hesitate to ask other questions that occur to you.